babarehner/RandCharGen/README.md

 RandCharGen
 ===========

+Updated March 14, 2019 to use Python 3 and the Python 3.6 secrets module

 Creates a set of random characters.
 Can be used as a password generator, a salt generator or create a GAE (Google App Engine) site name generator.
 Two functions, each returns a random set of characters.
 One is written in a clearer polyglot way and the other is written in a more Pythonic way.
 String constants can be changed out to change your random set of characters.